scionproto/scion/doc/ColibriDesign.rst

 Handle an E2E Cleanup Request
 *****************************
 #.
-The *COS* removes the request from its store.
+The COLIBRI service removes the request from its store.
 #.
-The *COS* forwards the cleanup request.
+The COLIBRI service forwards the cleanup request.

 Interfaces of the COLIBRI Service
 ---------------------------------
 Main interfaces of the service.

-The Reservation Store in the COS keeps track of the reservations created and accepted in this AS, both segment and E2E.
+The Reservation Store in the COLIBRI service keeps track of the reservations created and accepted in this AS, both segment and E2E.
 The store provides the following interface:

 .. code-block:: go